kurator-org/kurator-akka/README.md

         }
     }

-As shown above, a new Java actor can be implemented by declaring a new Java class that overrides the `onData()` method of the `org.kurator.akka.AkkaActor` base class.
+As shown above, a new Java actor can be implemented by declaring a new Java class that overrides the `onData()` method of the `org.kurator.akka.KuratorActor` base class.
 This method will be called by the **Kurator-Akka** framework each time the actor receives any data.
 The call to `broadcast()` within the `onData()` method sends data (usually the results of performing some computation on the data received by the actor) to any other actors in the workflow configured to listen to this one.

 An alternative approach to defining a **Kurator-Akka** Java actor is to implement the actor as a Plain Old Java Object (POJO) and declare to the Kurator-Akka framework which public method is to be called for each received data object.
 By default the method named `onData()` will be used.
 This method must be a function that returns the value to be broadcast to other actors.
 A POJO implementation of the above Multiplier actor is as follows: